17-Labs/.github/profile/README.md

 ## About Us

 At **17Labs**, we are passionate about simplifying cloud operations and improving the security and management of Entra ID.
-Our flagship product, **[CloudGlow](https://cloudglow.io)**, is a powerful SaaS solution designed to help organizations manage the **Entra ID resources** on their **Azure tenant** with ease, automation, and security.
+Our flagship product, **[cloudGlow](https://cloudGlow.io)**, is a powerful SaaS solution designed to help organizations manage the **Entra ID resources** on their **Azure tenant** with ease, automation, and security.

 ---

-## 🌟 Our Main Product: CloudGlow
+## 🌟 Our Main Product: cloudGlow

-**CloudGlow** is installed directly on your Azure tenant, providing seamless **App Registration life cycle management** without requiring users to register an account.
-This means you can stay focused on building your applications, while CloudGlow handles the complexity of managing app registrations.
+**cloudGlow** is installed directly on your Azure tenant, providing seamless **App Registration life cycle management** without requiring users to register an account.
+This means you can stay focused on building your applications, while cloudGlow handles the complexity of managing app registrations.

 ### Key Features:
 - **Automated Compliance and Audits**